nickgarlis/gram-scanner/README.md

 # Gram Scanner

 Gram Scanner is an unofficial command line interface of Ionian University's Gram-Web.
-It can be used for students to easily get a list of their grades.
+It can be used by students to easily get a list of their grades.

 ## Demo